ibm-cloud-docs/schematics/cli-reference.md

    </tr>
      <tr>
        <td><code>&lt;terraform_version&gt;</code></td>
        <td>Optional.
 The Terraform version that you want to use to run your Terraform code.
-Enter <code>Terraform_v0.12</code> to use Terraform version 0.12, and <code>terraform_v0.11</code> to use Terraform version 0.11.
-If no value is specified, the Terraform config files are run with Terraform version 0.11.
+Enter <code>Terraform_v0.12</code> to use Terraform version 0.12, and similarly terraform_v0.11, terraform_v0.13, terraform_v0.14.
 Make sure that your Terraform config files are compatible with the Terraform version that you specify.</td>
      </tr>
     <tr>
        <td><code>&lt;location&gt;</code></td>